noud333/60MinuteDash/README.md

 > -b Rushhour6x6_1.csv 6

 * -a; specify the algorithm of choice (random, breadth-first or hillclimber)
+* -r; repeat the random or hillclimber algorithm a specified number of times
 * -o; specify the output filename, if not specified no output will be generated
 * -t; time the algorithm
 * -v; visualize the newly generated solution using pygame, must be used in combination with -o